Last Updated on January 20, 2021 by Julia Wilson

 Due to their inquisitive nature and intelligence, interactive puzzle games can be a great addition to keep your cat entertained.

-Choosing a munchkin cat
+Choosing a munchkin kitten or cat

 Ideally, you should be able to visit the cattery and meet the cats, unless you are purchasing a cat from interstate.